queens-satellite-team/Space-School/lab2/lab2.md

 ![TMP36 Software Setup v1](https://github.com/queens-satellite-team/Space-School/blob/30fa3adc33bb848d88b189a41a39b36e814525b6/lab2/lab2-images/tmp36-sw-setup-v1.0.png)

 `Line 4: int sensor_pin = 0;`
-- We can assign a more readable name to the chosen analog input pin on our arduino.
-This makes our code easier to read for us as well as others, and easier to come back to when we have not seen our code in many months.
+- We want to assign a more readable name to the analog input pin on our arduino that we are using.
+This makes our code easier to read for us and for others, especially when we must revisit our code many months later.

 - This line is seperated as *data type* *variable name* = *value*.
 The equal sign does not really mean *equal* but more so *assign*.
 We assign the value of *0* to the variable *sensor_pin* of type *int*.
 Every variable will have a type, name, and a value.